Zeta integrals, Schwartz spaces and local functional equations: Introduction

-\mychapter{Introduction} Zeta integral is an indispensable tool for studying automorphic representations and their $L$-functions.
-In broad terms, it involves integrating automorphic forms (global case) or ``coefficients'' of representations (local case) against suitable test functions such as Eisenstein series or Schwartz-Bruhat functions; furthermore, these integrals are often required to have meromorphic continuation in some complex parameter $\lambda$ and satisfy certain symmetries, i.e. functional equations.
+Zeta integrals are indispensable tools for studying automorphic representations and their $L$-functions.
+In broad terms, it involves integrating automorphic forms (global case) or ``coefficients'' of representations (local case) against suitable test functions such as Eisenstein series or Schwartz--Bruhat functions; furthermore, these integrals are often required to have meromorphic continuation in some complex parameter $\lambda$ and satisfy certain symmetries, i.e.\ functional equations.
 These ingenious constructions are usually crafted on a case-by-case basis; systematic theories are rarely pursued with a notable exception \cite{Sak12}, which treats only the global zeta integrals.
-The goal of this article is to explore some aspects of this general approach, with an emphasis on the local formalism.
+The goal of this work is to explore some aspects of this general approach, with an emphasis on the local formalism.